spiechu/PHP-Static-Validator/README.md

 ## Documentation

-Static Validator's class is designed to check if given variable or table of variables meet certain conditions.
+Static Validator's class is designed to check if given variable or array of variables meet certain conditions.

 Basically every check method starts with `check` word, and then You can use separator `_` and type next condition which tested variable is supposed to meet.